Tips for finding cheap ways to travel on a private jet include booking a seat on an "empty leg."

 Cheap Travel Sites Buying Guide

-There are hundreds of cheap travel websites offering the "cheapest" prices on airfare, hotels, and car rentals for any destination you choose.
-Navigating these cheap travel deals sites is no easy task, however, especially given how much of your hard-earned cash is on the line.
+There are hundreds of travel websites offering the "cheapest" prices on airfare, hotels, and car rentals for any destination you choose.
+Navigating them all is no easy task, however, especially given how much of your hard-earned cash is on the line.
 Consumers will find themselves wooed by online travel agencies and meta-search engines, eBay-style bidding and/or opaque bookings, hot deals, top-secret deals, and even deals on deals.

-Travel deals sites try to get your attention through clever ads with flashy graphics, talking garden gnomes, and William Shatner sightings.
-But do they get you the lowest prices?
-We've saved you a lot of time and frustration by identifying the best travel deal sites.
-The results, detailed below, provide all the information you'll need to land the best travel deals.
-That said, there's no one particular cheap travel deals site that always wins out, so plan on searching several cheap travel sites to land the best prices.

-Meta-search engines are especially useful for searching many cheap travel websites at one go, but you'll also have success with other tools.
-Our picks for best, good, and don't bother travel sites represent a variety of search models and are based on factors like policies, customer support, and whether the site actually delivers low-cost travel.
-The results of our research show that Hotwire.com and Bing.com/travel are best travel deal sites; Priceline.com and Kayak.com are good cheap travel websites; and Orbitz.com is one you can afford to ignore.
+Meta-search engines are especially useful for searching many travel websites at one go, but you'll also have success with other tools.
+Our picks for best, good, and don't bother travel sites represent a variety of search models and are based on factors such as policies, customer support, and whether the site actually delivers low-cost travel.
+The results of our research show that Hotwire.com and Bing.com/travel are best travel deal sites; Priceline and Kayak are good cheap travel websites; and Orbitz is one you can afford to ignore.